Landmark (hotel and casino): Opening and operation (1969–1990)

 The Landmark opened on the night of July 1, 1969, a day before the International Hotel.
 The resort was first unveiled to 480 VIP guests prior to the public opening, which was scheduled for after 9:00 p.m.
 Apollo 10 astronauts Thomas P. Stafford and Eugene Cernan attended the grand opening, and were the first people to enter the new resort.
 Other guests included Cary Grant, Dean Martin, Jimmy Webb, Phil Harris, Tony Bennett, Sammy Cahn, Steve and Eydie, and Wilt Chamberlain.
 Nevada governor Paul Laxalt, as well as senators Alan Bible and Howard Cannon, were also at the opening.
 Three members of the Los Angeles Rams were also in attendance: Jack Snow, Lamar Lundy, and Roger Brown.

-Local, national and international media were also present for the grand opening, which was described by the Las Vegas Sun as resembling a Hollywood premiere.
+The opening was described by the Las Vegas Sun as resembling a Hollywood premiere.
 A closed-circuit television camera filmed the festivities in the Landmark on opening night, with the footage being shown live to guests at Hughes' other hotels, the Sands and the Frontier.
 Hughes – who lived in a secluded penthouse at his nearby Desert Inn hotel-casino – did not attend the grand opening.
 For opening night, comedian Danny Thomas was the first to perform in the Landmark's theater-restaurant showroom.
 Hughes had earlier suggested a Rat Pack reunion or a Bob Hope-Bing Crosby reunion as the opening act, both of which were considered unlikely to happen.